sazonovanton/SirChatalot/README.md

 ...
 ```
 Keep in mind that you should also set `FunctionCalling` to `True` in the `./data/.config` file (see [Function calling](#function-calling)).
-SirChatalot will only have information about the first 10 results (title, link and description).
-It can not open links right now.
+SirChatalot will only have information about the first 5 results (title, link and description).
+It can try to open only links provided (or from history), but will not walk through the pages when using web search.

 ## Using OpenAI compatible APIs
 You can use APIs compatible with OpenAI's API.
 To do that, you need to set endpoint in the `OpenAI` section of the `./data/.config` file: